VincentK16/Weather-App/README.md

 # httpBasics
-Playing around with HTTP via a Python flask local webserver
+This is my first project with Flask.
+I am creating a weather app.

 Follow along this code with below video: https://youtu.be/LhQKRPEKfH4